benhouse1987/whisper/README.md

-# whisper
+# Whisper
-Whisper is an I18n translator framework to add i18n support for your service.
+Whisper is an I18n translate framework to add i18n support for your service.

 It's really fast and easy to use.